 Livingstone's job, as the leader, was to climb a tree and look around to make sure the jungle was being cleared in the right place.

 This seperation between management and leadership seems distinct and obvious.
 And yet all too often we happily entrust the delivery of complex IT projects to project managers or customer representatives.
-Abdicating, say, the decision to use multi-factor authentication and claims-based authorization to a line manager is... questionable.
+Abdicating, say, the decision to use multi-factor authentication and claims-based authorization to a line manager is... unwise, most of the time.

-Other team roles aren't much better.
-Developers often test their own software without the involvement or direction of a tester.
+Other team roles don't often fare better.
+Developers often test their own code without a test strategy, or the involvement or oversight of a tester.
 Network administrators decide on application security measures.
 Salesmen dictate project schedules, features and at the same time constrain budgets (see tradeoff triangles ).

 It's surprising sometimes, that anything ships.